arthurnn/twirp-ruby/README.md

 [Twirp is a protocol](https://twitchtv.github.io/twirp/docs/spec_v5.html) for routing and serialization of services defined in a [.proto file](https://developers.google.com/protocol-buffers/docs/proto3), allowing easy implementation of RPC services with auto-generated clients in different languages.

-The [cannonical implementation](https://github.com/twitchtv/twirp) is in Golang.
+The [canonical implementation](https://github.com/twitchtv/twirp) is in Golang.
 The Twirp-Ruby project in this repository is the Ruby implementation.

 ## Install